Skip to main content

 To this day, the more than 300-year-old hand paper mill is running on a commercial basis.
 The production methods are traditional, using a Hollander beater, furnish, and deckle frames.
 The artisans create each sheet of the acid-free, age-resistant paper by hand, using ingredients such as cotton, linen, and glue.
 In addition to its water colour paper, the hand paper mill is famous for its writing paper called Bikupan, which has the original Lessebo logo as a watermark and is known as the symbol of Lessebo municipality.
 It is said that famous authors and artists such as August Strindberg, Vilhelm Moberg, and Cornelis Vreeswijk created their works on Lessebo handmade writing paper.

-The Hand Paper Mill is open to visitors all year round.
 We offer guided tours, art exhibitions, a shop selling handmade paper, books by local authors, works by artists from the province of Småland, workshops, concerts, and seminars.

 Not only is Lessebo Hand Paper Mill cultural heritage, but it is also a place to meet in every sense of the word.
 You are very welcome!